Oregon Rail Heritage Center: Construction

 The Brooklyn Roundhouse was demolished in early September 2012, but the Brooklyn Yard's 1924 turntable, built by American Bridge Company, was removed and placed in storage.
 A major fund raising effort has since resulted in the turntable components being updated and restored for service, and a new pit excavated and completed at ORHC.
 As of October 2023, installation of the turntable is nearly complete and operational at ORHC.

 The Oregon Rail Heritage Center opened to the public on September 22, 2012.
-As of early 2023, it is open for visitors Thursday through Sunday, from 1 p.m. to 5 p.m., with no admission charge.
-Donations are welcomed.
+As of early 2023, it is open for visitors Thursday through Sunday, from 1 p.m. to 5 p.m.
+Originally there was no admission charge.
+But as of January 2026, admission fees now apply.

 Collection

 The centerpieces of ORHC's collection are three steam locomotives owned by the City of Portland: Southern Pacific 4449, Spokane, Portland & Seattle 700, and Oregon Railroad & Navigation Co.
 197. All were donated to the City of Portland in 1958 and were on static display near Oaks Amusement Park at "Oaks Pioneer Park" until the mid-1970s or later.
 No. 4449 was moved to the Burlington Northern Hoyt Street Roundhouse in 1974 for restoration and proceeded to become famous nationwide, when it hauled the American Freedom Train throughout much of the country during the United States Bicentennial celebrations of 1975–76.
 It was thereafter stored and maintained at the Brooklyn Roundhouse between excursions.
 SP&S 700 moved to the roundhouse from Oaks Pioneer Park in 1986, and OR&N 197 followed in 1996.
 SP&S 700 is listed on the National Register of Historic Places.